Adrenesis/yet-another-note10-lineage-install-tuto/README.md

 - untick everything
 - tick "Data"
 - Enable MTP with your phone plug to PC
-- copy "lineage-18.1-[random build string].zip to your phone
+- copy "lineage-18.1-\[random build string.zip\] to your phone
 - (copy GAPPS here if you need it) to your phone
-- copy the right magisk boot img from post #3 to your phone
+- copy the right magisk boot img to your phone
 - Disable MTP (probably useless but I'm in the old Android 1.6 way)
 - go back to twrp home
 - Click "Wipe"